zinja-coder/burp-quick-fuzzer-bambda/README.md

 > When you can run scan and fuzz, comment out the technical payloads and quickly test for non-technical payloads like invalid emails.
 >
 > Note: This is not replacement of intruder/scanner, it is just a custom action for repeater to solve very specific issue of automation of manual test cases.
 Read the script before running and check if it matches your use case.
+>
+> It is not new ground breaking tool or anything like that.